-Hantavirus is no laughing matter.
-It is a serious viral infection that can cause a 50% mortality rate in people – even with intensive care treatment.
+Hantavirus is a serious viral infection that can cause a 50% mortality rate in people – even with intensive care treatment.
 This potentially deadly disease is spread when people come into contact with infected rodent urine, saliva, or droppings.

-With such a serious disease, you would rightly be concerned to know all the risk factors.
+With Hantavirus being such a serious disease, a person should be informed about all the risk factors.

 Can Dogs Get Hantavirus?